 The legislation has been enforced in Western Australia for 23 years - a timescale providing abundant data to analyse the effect of an all-age mandatory bicycle helmet law.
 Other countries have examined Australia's national all-age helmet law results and said no, exceptions being New Zealand where it is a similar failure and Finland where the law isn't enforced.

 Australian cyclist numbers and population 1985/86 - 2011 compares government records of cyclist numbers nationally and in all Australian states in pre helmet law 1985/86 and in 2011, showing the rate of growth in Australia's bicycle use among people aged 9+ has been 37.5% less than the rate of 9+ population growth over the past 25 years.
 In essence, the growth of bicycle trips (20.9%) was almost a third that of population growth (58.4%), resulting in between 555,989 and 615,840 fewer daily bike trips per capita.

-Note: The biennial update of the Australian cycling participation survey by the Australian Bicycle Council and Austroads has been released for 2013, showing a failure of the 2011-2016 National Cycling Strategy with a statistically significant decline in Australian cycling from 2011 to 2013.
-The 2013 survey shows 41.7% fewer daily bike trips among cyclists aged 10+ than in 1985/86 (despite 43.2% population growth) and a major reduction in the number of times people ride their bikes.
-Click for an update analysis.
+Note: The biennial update of the Australian cycling participation survey by the Australian Bicycle Council and Austroads has been released for 2015, confirming the failure of the 2011-2016 National Cycling Strategy with a statistically significant decline in Australian cycling from 2011 to 2015.
+The 2015 survey shows 24.2% more daily bike trips among cyclists aged 9+ than in 1985/86 despite 49.7% population growth.
+Click for analysis.